 Ruttonjee, now dead some years, used to be called by his European superiors Inspector "Bucket," so much did he remind them in manner and appearance of that plausible detective.
 It was not long before he smelt a rat, and set himself to work to ferret out all the details of the plot.
-He first easily ingratiated himself with Ballaji and Co., wormed all he could. out of them, got a sight of the contract, and] plied some of the "Ghatti" partners with liquor on every possible occasion, when they let out the secret of the double sets of books, and boasted freely of their gains.
-Going to Bombay he scraped acquaintance through mutual friends with Haji Ladak and Co., and thoroughly satisfied himself that he was in for a "real good thing";" then, making some police pretence for passing a few days in one of the jungles being felled, he saw with his own eyes two immense stacks of wood of all kinds ready for removal.
+He first easily ingratiated himself with Ballaji and Co., wormed all he could out of them, got a sight of the contract, and plied some of the "Ghatti" partners with liquor on every possible occasion, when they let out the secret of the double sets of books, and boasted freely of their gains.
+Going to Bombay he scraped acquaintance through mutual friends Charles Dickens's 'Bleak House.'

-INSPECTOR "BUCKET."
+INSPECTOR " BUCKET."